 Description: A Summary of the Mapping and how it is intended to work.

-Once you have decided on a Name and Data type you can then use the Create button, this will then create two new Tabs: Field mappings and View filters, you will need to work through these two Tabs in order to fully set up the Filters.
+Once you have a Name and Data type you can then use the Create button to produce two new Tabs: Field mappings and View filters, you will need to work through these two Tabs in order to fully set up the Filters.

 Any existing Field Mappings can be reviewed from this Tab and new Mappings can be created by using the Add button.

-To create a Field Mapping you will first need to select the Element you want to map, this can be either a Report or Chart.
-The Field will remain read only as this is Dashboard Field that this will be mapped to.
-Finally select the Report Column that you want to map this Field to.
+To create a Field Mapping you will first need to select the Element you want to map; this can be either a Report or Chart.
+The Field will remain read only as this is the Dashboard Field that this will be mapped to.
+Finally, select the Report Column that you want to map this Field to.

 Example - setting up a Dashboard Field